-This simple, delicious Balsamic Beet Salad with Arugula, Goat Cheese and Walnuts is perfect for lunch or a light dinner.
+This easy, delicious Balsamic Beet Salad with Arugula, Goat Cheese and Walnuts is perfect for lunch or a light dinner.
+Truly a farmer’s market favorite!

 Growing up, I was not a big fan of beets.